Further to my Czech mentor Paul Kratochvil:

 Gratifyingly, The Good Soldier Švejk clearly appeals to Chinese sensibilities; it was translated, and the 1956–1957 Czech films were dubbed into Chinese:

 Alexei Sayle wonders if the Czech regime knew what they were doing promoting Švejk, since its message hardly supports the ideals of socialist conformity.
 Though it became popular in many languages, I suspect there’s something about it that appeals in particular to Chinese people—an antidote to compulsory patriotism?
 The Chinese translator dutifully portrays it as a tirade against imperialism, but it surely spoke to The Common Man (Flann O’Brien’s “The Plain People of Ireland”) oppressed by the destructive irrationalities of a newer system…

-À propos, Milan Kundera’s 1967 novel The joke is a brilliant exposé of the “fakelore” indignities to which traditional music and culture in Moravia were subjected under Communism—with clear echoes of China and its “Golden Age” myth (see my Daoist priests of the Li family, pp.343, 371–2; note also “heritage” tag, and for elsewhere in east Europe, here).
+À propos, Milan Kundera’s 1967 novel The joke is a brilliant exposé of the “fakelore” indignities to which traditional music and culture in Moravia were subjected under state socialism—with clear echoes of China and its “Golden Age” myth (see my Daoist priests of the Li family, pp.343, 371–2; note also “heritage” tag, and for further east in Europe, here).
 See

 - Michael Beckerman, “Kundera’s musical joke and ‘folk’ music in Czechoslovakia, 1948–?”, in Mark Slobin (ed.), Retuning culture: musical changes in central and eastern Europe, pp.37–53.